cloakware-ctf/rhme3-writeups/README.md

 ![BOD in fuses](pics/boddisable.png)

 * Clock Injection: Inspired by https://www.cl.cam.ac.uk/~sps32/JCEN_sync_sca.pdf we setup our ChipWhisperer as a clock generator and connected that to the XMEGA through a passive adder, where the VCC shunt resistor was the other leg of the adder.
-Then we  used the CAN Opener target firmware, which did enable the greneration of an external clock signal for CAN_CLK, so we could observer if we ever got phase lock from the XMEGA onto the injected signal.
+Then we  used the CAN Opener target firmware, which did enable the generation of an external clock signal for CAN_CLK, so we could observe if we ever got phase lock from the XMEGA onto the injected signal.
   * different rails: we tried both AVCC, VCC and both AVCC+VCC pins of the XMEGA
   * different harmonics: we tried searching for useful injection frequencies around x1 x2 and x4 of the XMEGA clock
   * different modulation amplitudes: by changing the resistor adder leg as input of the injected clock (recall that the other leg was fixed because a larger value than 10R would cause a reboot) we tried various modulation amplitudes.
 At one point we did observe a lock, but it also triggered BOD !